barbun/govCMS/CONTRIBUTING.md

   - @api should be added when there is any interaction with the database
   - @javascript should be added when the scenario requires javascript
   - @drush should be added when the scenario needs to be run using Drush driver.

 *Note, scenarios without @javascript would usually be much faster, however they won't produce a screenshot on failure.*

-There are plenty of existing steps available already that handle some typical activities on the site so you might also want to scan through already available scenarios to get a better idea.
+There are plenty of existing steps available already that handle some typical activities on the site so you might also want to scan through the scenarios to get a better idea.
 Additionally, you can have a look inside the */build/tests/behat/bootstrap* to find the contexts that define some of the custom steps.
 If you want to perform a custom step then you would need to add its' definition to one of the existing contexts (or create a new sub-context).